grammerhub-team/grammerhub-team.github.io/README.md

 #### Method 1 (recommended)

   Go to Payload Cloud and [clone this template](https://payloadcms.com/new/clone/website).
 This will create a new repository on your GitHub account with this template's code which you can then clone to your own machine.

 #### Method 2

   Use the `create-payload-app` CLI to clone this template directly to your machine:

-    npx create-payload-app@beta my-project -t website
+    npx create-payload-app@latest my-project -t website

 #### Method 3

   Use the `git` CLI to clone this template directly to your machine:

     git clone -n --depth=1 --filter=tree:0 https://github.com/payloadcms/payload my-project && cd my-project && git sparse-checkout set --no-cone templates/website && git checkout && rm -rf .git && git init && git add . && git mv -f templates/website/{.,}* . && git add . && git commit -m "Initial commit"